GrgryRtsch/snowboarding-club/README.md

 ## Colors Chosen

-- The colors which formed the basis of my website were; #6c83a2, #4b4d4f, #444, #333, and white.
+- The colors which formed the basis of my website were; #6c83a2, #4b4d4f, #444, #333, and white, and also some black borders (lines).

 ## Typography

-- Sans Seriff, main font of choice.
+- Sans Seriff, was the main font of choice.

 ## Imagery